nf-core/website/markdown/developers/tutorials/adding_modules_to_pipelines.md

     ```

     - Or run VSCode 'Format Document' function on: `citations.md`, `usage.md`, `output.md`, `README.md`, `modules.json`, `nextflow_schema.json`
-    - If you forget this step you can also post a comment on the open PR once made with `@nf-core bot fix linting`
+    - If you forget this step you can also post a comment on the open PR once made with `@nf-core-bot fix linting`

 14. Lint the new code with